-Tax Bills are Mailed during the FIRST TWO weeks in November every year.
+Tax Bills are Mailed during in November each year.

 The First Half are due December 20th, or the first workday if the 20th falls on a weedend.